kumarsunny-ase/newRegistrationApp/README.md

 ## Important Step

-1. **Change the server name in appsettings.json for access the database:** Before using the database and migration, update the server name in the `appsettings.json` file to match your MS SQL Server instance.
+1. **Change the server name in appsettings.json to access the database:** Before using the database and migration, update the server name in the `appsettings.json` file to match your MS SQL Server instance.